D&D Fighter Guide for Beginners

 Extra Attack

-Strength or Dexterity is your primary combat stat, depending on your build:
+Strength or Dexterity is your main combat stat:

 Champion